arviz-devs/arviz/doc/source/schema/schema.md

 the same name with the `warmup_` prefix, e.g. `warmup_posterior`, `warmup_sample_stats_prior`.

 #### Unconstrained groups
+Samples on the unconstrained space in cases where the samples need to be generated with the help of a sampling algorithm and the sampling algorithm requires transformations to an unconstrained space.

+It is described in more detail in {ref}`schema/unconstrained_posterior` section, which is what we expect to be the most common section, but other groups could also have an unconstrained linked group, e.g. `prior` and `unconstrained_prior`.

 ## Planned features
 The `InferenceData` structure is still evolving, with some feature being currently developed.
 This section aims to describe the roadmap of the specification.